nicolassalvy/EvaGeM/readme.md

 The classification based metrics evaluate the synthetic data through the downstream task of classification.
 Except for the Discriminator metric, to use them your data needs to belong to different classes, as the classifiers are trained to classify them.

-The [GAN-train](https://arxiv.org/abs/1807.09499) and [GAN-test](https://arxiv.org/abs/1807.09499) are accuracy scores of classifiers.
+The [GAN-train](https://arxiv.org/abs/1807.09499) and [GAN-test](https://arxiv.org/abs/1807.09499) metrics are accuracy scores of classifiers.
 Their name starts with "GAN" because they were first introduced for GANs.
 The baseline for both metrics is a classifier trained on the real training dataset $D_{train}$ (used to train the generative model), and evaluated on the real test dataset $D_{test}$.
 The classifier architecture should perform well on this task.

 The **GAN-train accuracy score** is obtained by **training a classifier on the generated dataset $D_{generated}$ and evaluating it on $D_{test}$**.
 This accuracy score should be as high as possible.
 This metric is also sometimes called Machine Learning Efficiency, Machine Learning Efficacy ([MLE](https://arxiv.org/abs/1907.00503)), or utility.